-PNM New Construction Rebate Program Customer Profile New Mexico Scientific Laboratories Albuquerque, NM
+New Construction Rebate Program Case Study

+New Mexico Scientific Laboratories Albuquerque, NM

 Facility Profile

 Size: 196,997 square feet

-Year Work Completed: 2010

 Type of Facility: Scientific laboratory

 Rebate Received: \$114,053.76

 Expected Energy Annual Savings: 1,425,672 kWh \$85,540

-LEED Certification: LEED Silver (pending approval)

 New Mexico Scientific Laboratories (NMSL) marks a major step in energy efficient buildings in the state of New Mexico.
-The 196,997 square-foot facility, which was completed in early 2010, houses the NM Department of Health Scientific Laboratory Division (SLD), the NM Office of the Medical Investigator (OMI) and the NM Department of Agriculture Veterinary Diagnostic Services (VDS).
+The 196,997 square-foot facility, houses the NM Department of Health Scientific Laboratory Division (SLD), the NM Office of the Medical Investigator (OMI) and the NM Department of Agriculture Veterinary Diagnostic Services (VDS).
 These agencies are charged with providing specialized and capable response to public health and safety emergencies.

 About the Rebate NMSL received the rebate on its energy efficiency measures under the PNM New Construction Rebate Program.
-The rebate utilized the "Whole Building Approach" aspect of the rebate in order to as many of the upgrades implemented within the building as possible.
+The project utilized the "whole building approach" to maximize the overall building efficiency and potential for rebates.
 About the Facility NMSL is a mixed-use occupancy facility containing administrative, office and laboratory spaces divided between five floors.
-The building features three bio-safety level three (BSL-3) laboratory suites (one for each of the state agencies) totaling 20,000 square feet.
+The building features three biosafety level three (BSL-3) laboratory suites (one for each of the state agencies) totaling 20,000 square feet.
 OMI's autopsy suite is believed to be the largest contiguous BSL-3 suite in the nation and one of the largest in the world.

-Above: High-efficiency steam boiler Left, Bottom Left and Bottom Right: Many labs feature direct/ indirect lighting and extensive use of occupancy sensors with manual override
+Above: High-efficiency steam boiler Left, Bottom Left and Bottom Right: Many labs feature direct/indirect lighting and extensive use of occupancy sensors with manual override